Araaancg/route-optimization-using-graphs/README.md

 # Route Optimization Using Graphs in C++

-This project was done as a final project in MSMK University for Unit 20 - Applied Programming and Design Principles.
-The final mark was Distinction.
+This repository corresponds to a final project for MSMK University Unit 20 - Advanced Programming and Design Principles in the Applied Computing and AI Professional Degree.
+The final grade was 'Distinction'.

 ## Overview